CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Hardware Setup.md

 high pitch noise but personally, it didn't bother me.
 The hats are easy to install, they fit into the General Purpose input/output (GPIO) pins which is shown below. ![RaspberryPi_Hat](https://user-images.githubusercontent.com/81980702/113817787-7ca5ba80-973c-11eb-89ee-5727cf8fe655.jpeg)
 When installing the PoE hat, make sure you put even pressure among the pins, it does require a bit of force.
 With enough caution, it should just slide on like a glove and you are ready for the next step.
 Your Raspberry Pis now have PoE.

+# Formatting the SD cards
+The software used to format the SD cards was the [offical Raspberry Pi Imager](https://www.raspberrypi.org/software/).
+It was easy to use, you plug the sd card into the computer and select the storage in the drop down menu on the Pi imager.
+This build is going to use **Ubuntu Server 20.044.2 LTS (64-bit)** which is an option you can choose in the drop down menu of the operating system in the Pi imager program.
+Once you write it, then you are ready to put it in the Raspberry Pi.